01 of 06

 Step Back in Time with a Few Classic Cocktails

 Thousands of cocktails have been created since the first drink was mixed, but only a few have stood up to the test of time.
-From the 18th century Mint Julep and Eggnog to the Prohibition-era Hurricane and Deauville Cocktail, these classics are just that, classic.
+From the 18th-century mint julep and eggnog to the Prohibition-era hurricane and boulevardier, these classics are just that, classic.

 Many of these cocktails remain favorites for us today.
 Others may have been forgotten by the general public, though there are some very interesting drinks worth noting and reviving.

-In compiling this list I've done my best to collect... those recipes developed between the 1700's and the 1930's.
+This list is a compilation of recipes developed between the...
+1700's and the 1930's.
 However, many of the drinks' stories are disputed, some are based on alcohol-clouded rumors, and some are just the current cocktail community's best guess thanks to diligent research.

 02 of 06